 Of course, only time will tell whether that was a good buy (so far, so good).
 But because I keep an up-to-date list of my best stock ideas, I was able to buy with confidence when the opportunity presented itself.

 When making your list, don't forget stocks you already own.
 All of us will have a limited number of great ideas in our investing lifetime.
 Often, your best stocks are already sitting in your portfolio, just waiting for new money.

 Most of history's greatest investors followed this route.
-You may already be familiar with Charlie Munger's disdain for overdiversification; he'd rather have his money in a small handful of stocks.
-He didn't want to allocate a single penny to any second-tier idea.
+You may already be familiar with Charlie Munger's disdain for over-diversification; he'd rather have his money in a small handful of stocks, allocating not a single penny to any second-tier idea.
 David and Tom Gardner are thinking along the same lines for their Motley Fool Stock Advisor members.
 Each month, they publish their top five stocks to buy now for those ready to allocate new money.